hujhax/austin-improv-wiki/Shows/Maestro.md

 ### Other Information
 The [[Out of Bounds Comedy Festival]] includes an "All-Star Maestro" performance, which usually has 24 players.

-The Hideout sporadically puts on *[[Blue Maestro]]*, which is the non-family-friendly version of the show.
+The Hideout sporadically puts on *[[Shows/Blue Maestro|Blue Maestro]]*, which is the non-family-friendly version of the show.

 Once a month, as part of *[[Shows/The Wheel|The Wheel]]*, The Hideout puts on *[[Shows/Maestro Raw|Maestro Raw]]*, which is cast mostly (if not exclusively) from Hideout students.